-Although the evidence against U Saw personally was overwhelming, doubt persists to this day about whether he had accomplices - Burmese or British - who had conspired with him or had promised to support him.
-The major "White Flag" Communist Party of Burma, which was to go underground shortly after independence, at once alleged that the assassinations were a British Government plot.
-Many years later, one of their members in exile in China, General Kyaw Saw, was to repeat these allegations, both in a documentary on BBC2 on 19 July 1997 - the 50th anniversary of the assassinations - and in an interview with 'The Irrawaddy' magazine.
+Although the evidence against U Saw personally was overwhelming, conspiracy theories persist to this day about whether U Saw had accomplices - Burmese or British - who had conspired with him or had promised to support him.
+Allegations appeared in the local press almost immediately that the assassinations were a British Government plot.
+Many years later, Brig-Gen Kyaw Saw, a former Burmese Army commander and member of the CPB 1 was to repeat these allegations, both in a documentary on BBC2 on 19 July 1997 - the 50th anniversary of the assassinations - and in an interview with 'The Irrawaddy' magazine.

-At the time rumours of British Government involvement were condemned in a Press Release on 25 July 1947 by the (still British) Government of Burma as "utterly unfounded".
-This statement was repeated by Prime Minister Attlee in the House of Commons on 30 July 1947 and Anthony Eden also made it plain on the same occasion that "His Majesty's Opposition, equally, have no connection with this outrage".
+At the time rumours of British official involvement were denied by Prime Minister Attlee in the House of Commons on 30 July 1947 and Anthony Eden also made it plain on the same occasion that "His Majesty's Opposition, equally, have no connection with this outrage".
+In Burma a Press Communiqué was approved for release by the Council of Ministers meeting under the chairmanship of U Nu on 25 July 1947.
+It read: